Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Experiments

 \section{Experiments}

 In this section, we first present the setting of attacks, including attacked NR-IQA methods, and the experimental results compared with other methods.
 Then the effect of different parts of our attack is explored.
-Finally, the visualization of adversarial examples is presented.
+Additionally, the visualization of adversarial examples is presented.
+Finally, the comparisons with other attack methods are shown.